wombleton/gitlaw-nz/acts/R/Receiverships Act 1993.md

     (3) If the grantor is a body corporate, the receiver must, within 7 days after being appointed, send a copy of the public notice to the Registrar.

-    (4) Every receiver who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (4) Every receiver who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 8(4): amended, on 1 July 2013, by [section 413][86] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Application of section 92 of Property Law Act 1952 to receivers